 The Broncos meanwhile will hope to keep their defensive unit as tight as possible to give Peyton Manning the greatest opportunity to tear apart the Seahawks' defense.
 Manning has had a wealth of options open to him throughout the season, but he will have one of the strongest secondary units to content with on Sunday.
 If he can overcome that challenge then he just might claim another Super Bowl ring this year.

 Seattle Seahawks vs Denver Broncos in Super Bowl 2014 will start at 6.30 p.m.
-ET and can be watched on TV on the Fox network or online through live stream by clicking here.
+ET and can be watched on TV on the Fox network.
 The Super Bowl 2014 Half Time Show featuring Bruno Mars and The Red Hot Chili Peppers can also be watched on the same link from 8 p.m.
 ET.